LacyS6198/stock-analysis/README.md

 ![RunTime_2018_RefactoredCode](https://user-images.githubusercontent.com/93630042/142784589-8edae95c-39e3-4e80-a65f-b6ee4e3692ae.png)

 #### Refactored Code Details
 The original code looped through the tickers to perform calculations.
 In the refactored code, a "tickerindex" was added.
-Three output arrays were then added along with a loop to resset the tickerVolume to 0 at the start of each new loop.
+Three output arrays were then added along with a loop to reset the tickerVolume to 0 at the start of each new loop.

 ```
     '1a) Create a ticker Index